syth3/my-budget/README.md

 5. Enable the Pi to update the charts (or pivot tables) on the google sheet every month so that there will be a view of the current month, all months in the year, and all years it has been logging

 ## Additional Feature Ideas
-* make it so it will email the spreadsheet each morning and text each person reminding them of the email
+* Email a spreadsheet each morning and text each person reminding them of the email
-* make it so it will create a backup of the spreadsheet each day (might not be neccessary if it is in the cloud as is the case of google sheets but still might be nice)
+* Create a backup of the spreadsheet each day (might not be neccessary if it is in the cloud as is the case of google sheets but still might be nice)
 * Make it so it will email or text out a copy of the spreadsheet or a link to an identical google sheets (maybe sync them?
 Maybe have 2 at all time?)
 * Return future expenses for a given date range
 * Return net (all income - all expenses) for a given range
 * format chart tab
 * Compute Net Worth
 * Use api to get bank balance information
+* Use JSON to configure tables